wimglenn/advent-of-code-data/README.rst

 you don't like weird frame hacks, just use the ``aocd.get_data()`` function instead and have a nice day!

-*Please be aware that Python will not import the same module twice, so if you need to get puzzle for multiple problems from within the same interpreter session then you will need to use the function directly rather than using the import-time magic.*
+*Please be aware that Python won't import the same module twice, so if you want to get data for multiple problems from within the same interpreter session then you should be using the* ``get_data`` *function directly.*

 .. code-block:: python